matheuslaidler/github-style-remaster/README.md

 Modified version of the Hugo theme, Github-Style, to fit my personal static pages theme

  - If you want to modify my menu, u can go on and edit the html file: 'layouts/partials/header.html'

+>Please, do NOT use my images;

+>Favor, NÃO utilizar minhas imagens;

 # Sobre // About